learnbyexample/learn_gnused/gnu_sed.md

 HavE a nicE day
 ```

-In the previous section examples, all input lines had matched the search expression.
+In the `stdin` section examples, every input line had matched the search expression.
 The first `sed` command here searched for `day`, which did not match the first line of `greeting.txt` file input.
 By default, even if a line didn't satisfy the search expression, it will be part of the output.
 You'll see how to get only the modified lines in [Print command](#print-command) section.

 ## Cheatsheet and summary